drawpile/drawpile.github.io/help/server/docker.markdown

 To update the server components, run `git pull` to update the repository.
 If you changed any of the files inside, you may have to resolve resulting conflicts.
 Then run `docker-compose pull`, followed by `docker-compose up -d` to restart the changed services.

 You can update the web admin to the latest version by running the `./update-webadmin.sh` script.

+Users of the Ubuntu distribution will have to run `docker compose up` instead of `docker-compose up`.

+Before connecting to the server, if your VPS provider has an additional local firewall (IONOS does!), you should make sure the ports `27750`, `443`, and `80` are allowed.